-1. Manage the exact configurations of KNIME installed not only on KNIME Business Hub (whether installed on own infrastructure or own Cloud) but also on clients by having a centrally maintained function (possibly in the IT department) that manages exactly which version, extensions, and nodes are accessible.

-This can include a centrally maintained version of KNIME Analytics Platform on client machines.
+- 1. Manage the exact configurations of KNIME installed not only on KNIME Business Hub (whether installed on own infrastructure or own Cloud) but also on clients by having a centrally maintained function (possibly in the IT department) that manages exactly which version, extensions, and nodes are accessible. - This can include a centrally maintained version of KNIME Analytics Platform on client machines.
 Update sites can be disabled for users and preferences managed through KNIME Business Hub.
-Different versions can be created for different user groups depending on their qualifications and security clearances.

-- An important best practice is to capture and document all production workflows.
-A production workflow that is saved contains all information about its exact state at time of execution, including - when required - all data and intermediate data.
-This is best done via KNIME Business Hub, which provides the capabilities to version workflows. - 3.
-Continuous integration is built into every workflow due to the self documenting nature of KNIME Workflows.
-For governance or continuous deployment of workflows, it is recommended that the KNIME CODS Framework be used. - 4.
+Different versions can be created for different user groups depending on their qualifications and security clearances. - 2.
+An important best practice is to capture and document all production workflows.
+A production workflow that is saved contains all information about its exact state at time of execution, including when required all data and intermediate data.
+This is best done via KNIME Business Hub, which provides the capabilities to not only version workflows but to compare/contrast changes done to workflows over time by specific users. - 3.
 By default, KNIME supports many scripting languages and extensions from within the platform.
 If you already use scripting languages such as Python, Java, JavaScript, R or Spark then you will have security policies in place surrounding these languages.
-The same security and compliance policies can be invoked for KNIME when those extensions are used.
-The KNIME CODS Framework can be used to govern your chosen policies. - 5.
-If in-database, SPARK or CLOUD (AWS, Google, Azure, etc.) related nodes and services are used from within KNIME then the same security policies surrounding the data bases can be invoked for KNIME when those DB extensions are used. - 6.
+The same security and compliance policies can be invoked for KNIME when those extensions are used. - 4.
+If in-database, SPARK or CLOUD (AWS, Google, Azure, etc.) related nodes and services are used from within KNIME then the same security policies surrounding the data bases can be invoked for KNIME when those DB extensions are used. - 5.
 For penetration testing as well as satisfying data access or data privacy requirements, an assessment of each workflow and the types of nodes used can be done.
-For nodes that allow "open code" then a further investigation of those nodes for user-coded violations of security policy can be performed.
-The KNIME CODS Framework can be used to automate this governance process. - 7.
+For nodes that allow "open code" then a further investigation of those nodes for user-coded violations of security policy can be performed. - 6.
 Have security-aware domain experts create KNIME Components for securely packaging and encrypting sequences (workflows) and making them available to less qualified users.
 In this way any critical data, systems, or capabilities can be effectively packaged and presented.
-The KNIME CODS Framework can be used to ensure that only approved KNIME Components are used in production workflows. - 8.
-Share and instantiate such KNIME Components via KNIME Business Hub in all workflows so that the most up to date version is always included within other workflows using those capabilities.
-This also allows for a controlled interface via an organization's security access setup to those users who have the need to use but should not have direct access themselves.

-- 9. Many ISO standards surrounding security, such as ISO 27001, recommend guidelines for how an organization should install and maintain its own IT infrastructure in a secure way.
+- 7. Share and instantiate such KNIME Components via KNIME Business Hub in all workflows so that the most up to date version is always included within other workflows using those capabilities.
+This also allows for a controlled interface via an organization's security access setup to those users who have the need to use but should not have direct access themselves. - 8.
+Many ISO standards surrounding security, such as ISO 27001, recommend guidelines for how an organization should install and maintain its own IT infrastructure in a secure way.
 They do not apply to any specific software vendor or software itself.
-The information provided by KNIME should allow you to integrate KNIME within your security framework and meet ISO standards. - 10.
-Work with KNIME Support early to set up and resolve any specific security and IT topics KNIME can usually recommend a specific best practice for a specific approach or setup. - 11.
+The information provided by KNIME should allow you to integrate KNIME within your security framework and meet ISO standards. - 9.
+Work with KNIME Support early to set up and resolve any specific security and IT topics KNIME can usually recommend a specific best practice for a specific approach or setup. - 10.
 Most importantly: incorporate your own security policy into the training of how to use KNIME, its nodes and its extensions, and how to build secure workflows.